 Some ATVs tend to be harder on the battery than others.

 If you search the forums, you will learn that Honda ATVs are notorious for boiling batteries, leaving them low on electrolytes.
-Some find it takes only 2-3 years before their battery is dry.
+Some find it takes only 2-3 years to dry their battery.

-It’s a good precaution to have a bottle of distilled water at hand and inspect the electrolyte level regularly.
+As a precaution, I recommend having a bottle of distilled water at hand and regularly inspecting the electrolyte level.
 Top off any cells that are getting low.

 Do not ignore signs of a battery that is getting too hot.
-Continuing to run the battery hot will likely cause permanent damage to the battery or other ATV components.
+Running the battery hot will likely cause permanent damage to the battery or other ATV components.